datapfranc/datapfranc.github.io-src/content/BRD_stat.md

 What about the languages used?
 Let's look at the distribution chart of languages used.

-I used the Python lang_detect module (ref) to detect the language used in review.
+I used the Python langid module (ref) to detect the language used in review.
 To avoid getting unpredictable results it was used for reviews with at least 50 characters.

 Although Librarything classify reviews by language, these were not used for consistency with the other site (and to avoid some issues where language was not set or wrong).